Where would I have been in life without all this? I lost so much time.

 So be mad!
 Grieve.
 Swear at the sky.
 But also keep your eye on what adds to your life—and what doesn’t.
 You already spent years waiting on someone else’s version of paradise.
 Why not take what you’ve learned through it to build your own?

 The imprint is there, whether we like it or not.
 The impact isn’t going away.
 So do something with it!
-Meaning-making isn’t just an intellectual act—it’s how we metabolize trauma into purpose.
+Meaning-making isn’t just an intellectual exercise—it’s how we metabolize trauma into purpose.

 Now What?